-Azithromycin tablets can be taken with or without food.
+Azithromycin tablets and oral suspension can be taken with or without food.

 Patients should also be cautioned not to take aluminum- and magnesium-containing antacids and azithromycin simultaneously.

 The patient should be directed to discontinue azithromycin immediately and contact a physician if any signs of an allergic reaction occur.